The Horse Leads the Way: Honoring the True Role of the Horse in Equine Facilitated Practice

 by Angela Dunning

-Astonishingly, after several decades in the growth of this field, no books prior to this one focused on the horses themselves.
-My intention was to bring the horses back to the heart of this work; to rebalance the human-equine professional partnership, and specifically explore how the ways we partner with them effects both them and our clients' experiences.
+Astonishingly, after several decades in the growth of this field, no books prior to this one focused on the horses themselves!
+A clear and shocking indication of just how human-centric the entire field had become.
+My intention and desire was to bring the horses back to the heart of this work; to rebalance the human-equine professional partnership, and specifically explore HOW we partner with horses effects both them and our clients' experiences.
 My intention was also to shift the focus of this work across the profession, so that we consider much more closely how we work with horses to deliver this service.

 This book also undertakes a timely review of the field of Equine Facilitated Practice* (also referred to as 'Equine Assisted' or 'Equine Guided'). *This term incorporates all of the following modalities: Learning; Coaching; Therapy and Psychotherapy, but excludes therapeutic riding interventions.
 Further, it challenges some areas of current practice which continues to utilise the horses as mere ‘tools’, and instead, puts forward an approach which honours the horses fully throughout as sentient beings with immense lessons to teach all of us.
 This approach strongly advocates that, as practitioners, we need to develop an inter-species partnership in order to best support our equine partners and serve our clients well.
 This requires us to consciously embody Horse Wisdom and take the horses' needs into account every step of the way, thereby ensuring their wellbeing and enjoyment.

-Written from an experiential and observational perspective and based on the author's now 18 years' experience in this field, this book is designed to generate debate about the role of the horses; encourage best practice, and suggest how this field can move forward.
+Written from an experiential and observational perspective and based on the author's now 20 years' experience in this field, this book was designed to support newly qualified and more seasoned professionals to work ethically and respectfully with their equine partners; generate wider debate about the role of the horses; encourage best practice and suggest how this field can move forward.
 Raising vital questions and concerns and suggesting ways to deepen practice and quality across the industry, it is hoped the book will stimulate debate and mark a turning point in standards.
 It is therefore highly recommended for those currently practicing, training providers, trainees, and anyone with an interest in this work and our evolving relationships with horses generally.

 This book outlines in-depth the key aspects of my approach including: